max-von-aigner/max-von-aigner/README.md

 - My tech-journey began as a Product Manager at Lemonade, where I learned so much about managing software development 🔮
 - However, I always felt, that the devs are doing the actual work, while I can only support by planning, organizing, prioritizing
 - Deeply impressed by the shere magic of my developer colleagues, I decided to learn the noble craft of coding myself 🦄
-- I just graduated from a full-stack development bootcamp and ✨ **I'm open to work at the moment** ✨ 🪄
+- I just graduated from a full-stack development bootcamp and ✨ **I'm open to work** ✨ 🪄
 <br/>

 ## Skills & Tech 🧙‍♂️